Columbus Free Press: Present

 In late 1995 the Columbus Free Press ceased publication, starting up again as a website a few months later.
 By 1998 the Free Press was healthy enough to resume publication as a print newspaper, initially as a quarterly.

 In all its varied incarnations the paper carried forward a commitment to progressive politics and investigative journalism, on both environmental and political issues.

 The Columbus Free Press investigated allegations of election fraud in Ohio during the 2004 United States elections, and the Free Press investigations eventually became the basis for editor Bob Fitrakis's book What Happened in Ohio?
 (2006).
 The Columbus Free Press continued to investigate allegations of electronic election fraud and fraud attempts in the 2006, 2008 and 2012 federal elections in Ohio.

 Members of the Free Press were also participants of a citizen movement that opposed the Columbus Zoo tax levy in the 2014 local elections, this despite the Free Press itself being a recipient of tax money to support its own publication (now cut back from weekly to monthly due to lessening revenues).
 Citizens for Responsible Taxation distributed flyers in opposition of the levy, which was also opposed by the Koch brothers-funded Americans for Prosperity organization, criticized for misinformation regarding the levy's actual economic impacts on the Franklin County taxpayers.

-Free Press

-The Columbus Institute for Contemporary Journalism (CICJ) currently publishes the Free Press newspaper, Free Press Express broadsheet, the website freepress.org, books, and other educational materials.
-The CICJ sponsors journalistic activities such as community radio, video production, the local film festival, film screenings, speakers, conferences, educational workshops, election protection, and other special events.
-The CICJ partners with local activist organizations, holds monthly community salons, and an annual awards dinner to honor community activists.
-The CICJ also acts as a fiscal agent for other nonprofit organizations and individuals.